Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 ![video](https://www.youtube.com/watch?v=qi6HPBmrJkg)

-The term **libertarian** is sometimes translated as libertarian or libertine, which is a major misnomer.
+The term **libertarian** is sometimes translated as libertarian or libertine, which is a major misunderstanding.

 The term libertarian comes from the 19th-century anarchist tradition, which is derived from socialism.
 This tradition is historically linked to thinkers such as Pierre-Joseph Proudhon and Mikhail Bakunin.
 Anarchism is the political doctrine that states that all forms of government are unnecessary, oppressive and must be abolished.